 Click the Create tab, Click

 Step2.
-To add tblSections and tblCourses, in the Show Table dialog box,
+To add tblSections and tblCourses, in the Add Tables pane,

-NOTE: If you desire, to see all of each table's fields, you can resize them here.
+NOTE: If desired, you can resize the tables at this point to see all of each table's fields.

 Selecting Fields for a Query